 Geosocial networking embeds web 2.0 social networking within real-world geographical spaces, encouraging interactions between users who have been, are, will be, or could be in the same locations.
 It is generally dependent on the use of GPS-enabled mobile devices to identify your location, and to geotag your uploaded comments, images or videos to your location, and can thus align with mobile learning.
 Increasingly, geosocial networking is facilitated by augmented reality interfaces.

-Geosocial networking was originally found on dedicated geosocial services like Foursquare (where you can check into and comment on a wide range of real-world locations) and Yelp (where you can read and contribute restaurant reviews).
+Geosocial networking was originally found on dedicated geosocial services like Foursquare (where you can check into and comment on a wide range of real-world locations) and Yelp or Zomato (where you can read and contribute restaurant reviews).
 Similar functionality is now available on most major web 2.0 services like Facebook or Instagram, where users can check into, or tag their posts to, real-world geographical locations.

 Geosocial networking permits two main kinds of connections, with the second kind allowing a wide range of specific uses: